What is mental fatigue?

 And when all else fails, we can use naturally occurring substances to assist us to sleep and stay asleep.

-Only one generation has passed since we worked 9 to 5, had 6-week holidays camping at the beach, enjoyed just doing nothing, often one parent staying at home while the other parent worked.
+Only one generation has passed since we worked 9 to 5, and had 6-week holidays camping at the beach (even if we did have to go without all the mod cons like hot showers and flushing toilets!).
+We enjoyed the great outdoors, getting back to nature, and just relaxed by doing nothing.
+Often one parent stayed at home while the other parent worked.
 And we did it all on one salary.
 What have we lost?

 - Mental fatigue: costs and benefits.
 Brain Res Rev. 2008 Nov;59(1):125-39. doi: 10.1016/j.brainresrev.2008.07.001.
 Epub 2008 Jul 9.